SaliBhdr/tower-of-hanoi-php/README.md

 The form contains 1 input for entering number of disks and 3 options for showing the result.

 ## options
+You can output the result with these three options:

-1- full draw : visual drawing of solving the algorithm 2- simple solve : just outputs the steps
+1) full draw : visual drawing of solving the algorithm
+2) simple solve : just outputs the steps
-3- only moves : outputs the minimum number of moves for solving the algorithm based on disks
+3) only moves : outputs the minimum number of moves for solving the algorithm based on disks